kinten108101/kinten108101.github.io/_posts/2020-12-11-manga-review-oyasumi-punpun-spoiler.md

 (Draw the header)

-In Abrahamic religions, a messiah or messias is a saviour or liberator of a group of people.
-Many stories introduce a certain figure as messiah who serves as either a call to adventure or a spur to action, and at first it would ring a bell to followers of romanticism with works like *the Shawshank Redemption, FLCL,...* A messiah, however, is not so strange but still uncommon a figure in realist media, often portrayed as a disciplined person who breaks with traditions yet also deconstructed to be as flawed as others.
+"In Abrahamic religions, a messiah or messias is a saviour or liberator of a group of people."
+Many stories introduce a certain figure as messiah who serves as either a call to adventure or a spur to action, and at first it would ring a bell to followers of romanticism.
+A messiah, however, is not so strange but still uncommon a figure in realist media,  often portrayed as a disciplined person who breaks with traditions yet also deconstructed to be as flawed as others.

-As a 2009-2013 147-chapter manga series written by manga artist Inio Asano who is known for his hit manga *Solanin*, Oyasumi Punpun has been sitting at 7th in MyAnimeList's Top Manga list; and while it has been praised for anything, not so often the above story-telling motif is concerned.
+As a 2009-2013 147-chapter manga series written by manga artist Inio Asano who is known for his hit manga *Solanin*, *Oyasumi Punpun*, translated to *Goodnight Punpun*, has been sitting at 7th in MyAnimeList's Top Manga list; and while it has been praised for anything, not so often the above story-telling motif is concerned.
 Perhaps due to ubiquity, an ongoing stigma, or perhaps an uninteresting addition to Onodera's life story that relates only to few people like me?
-To this end, I wish to dive into the life and mindset of this manga's two more obscure figures - the miso-factory messiah duo Masume and Nanjou, who in actuality play pivotal roles in completing Goodnight Punpun's story, especially on that 7th of July.
+To this end, I wish to dive into the life and mindset of this manga's two supporting figures - the miso-factory messiah duo Masume and Nanjou, both of whom, in actuality, play pivotal roles in completing Goodnight Punpun's story, especially on that 7th of July.

+I believe that

+, a literary approach that glorifies a personal spirit often through the portrayal of active characters that mature and overcome a long-standing struggle or opposing force - the drive of most narratives

+where characters are instead passive and do succumb to the outside forces,